Benlysta Patient Tips

 - This medicine can cause a very serious and life-threatening brain infection called progressive multifocal leukoencephalopathy (PML).
 Your chance of getting PML may be higher if you are treated with medicines that weaken your immune system like Benlysta.
 PML can cause severe disability or death.
 If you experience any of these side effects, tell your doctor right away: memory loss, trouble thinking, dizziness, loss of balance, trouble walking, trouble talking, or vision problems.

-- It is not known if Benlysta is safe and effective for use in children under 5 years of age or if the subcutaneous dosage form is safe and effective for children less than 18 years of age with active lupus nephritis.
+- It is not known if Benlysta is safe and effective for use in children under 5 years of age or if subctaneous use (injected under the skin) is safe and effective in children who weigh less than 33 pounds (15 kilograms).

 - It takes about one hour to give the IV infusion, but you may need to be at the clinic for a longer period of time.
-Premedication may be needed to help prevent injection reactions when given by the IV route.
+Intravenous formulations should be administered by healthcare providers prepared to manage anaphylaxis (a severe, possibly life-threatening allergic reaction).
+You may receive medicines first to help prevent reactions when given by the IV route.

-- If you are an adult and have active lupus nephritis, one subcutaneous dose may require 2 injections at the start of treatment for 4 weeks (the starting doses are higher).
+- For active lupus nephritis, one subcutaneous dose may require 2 injections at the start of treatment for 4 weeks (the starting doses are higher).
+Thereafter, only one injection is needed.

 - You should not receive live vaccines while receiving Benlysta.
 Examples of lives vaccines include the nasal flu vaccine, chickenpox and measles, mumps, rubella (MMR combined vaccine), but there are others.
 Speak with your doctor about vaccines you may need before you start treatment.